OveD-php/health-checks/README.md

 - `DatabaseOnline` will check if we can get a connection to the Database
 - `DebugModeOff` will check if debug mode is off
 - `QueueProcessing` will check if the queue is running and jobs are getting processed
+- `PathIsWritable` will check if provide path is writable
+- `HasUnrunMigrations` will check if application has any migrations not yet migrated

 run `php artisan health:check` from your commandline